 - 8mm braided elastic

 Step 1: Cut out your pieces.
-You will need one layer PUL and one layer of your outer fabric.
+You will need one layer PUL/Softshell and one layer of your outer fabric.
 Mark your snap placements with a water erasable fabric marker.

 Step 2: Stitch your layers together, right sides facing in.
+If you are using Softshell fleece, the fleecy side should face inwards.
+If you are using PUL and want a wipeable inner layer, the wipeable side should face inwards.
 Leave a gap at the center front area so you can turn it right side out.
 Trim the corners and wings for a neater finish around the curves.